-Pics show Peggy with her first selfie, having a bit of fun with producer Lauren Deakin Davies and I ( Helen Meisssner), and Dave Swarbrick and Helen Meissner at the last date of his tour in Harpenden May 2014.
+Pics show Peggy with her first selfie, having a bit of fun with award winning producer Lauren Deakin Davies and I ( Helen Meisssner), and Dave Swarbrick and Helen Meissner at the last date of his tour in Harpenden May 2014.

 ‘Helen Meissner founded and runs all things Folkstock related and her daughter Lauren Deakin Davies is the Folkstock Records’ producer.
 Kelly Oliver is the lead artist, and female artists form the bulk of the roster.
 There are no employees and all organisation, planning, promotion and artwork is conducted by Helen.
 Folkstock runs events, releases music and promotes artists they believe in.
 There are a number of additional special projects too.
 Such as a 17 date tour for David Swarbrick in April and May 2014, a series of events showcasing 30 acts called Love Folk Live during January and February 2014, an all female tour called Song Sisters featuring Fiona Bevan and Kal Lavelle as headliners Summer 2014, Armistice Pals Charity Single with over 100 voices from the folk world released in November 2015 and many others’.
 Folkstock Arts Foundation was recently awarded a Gold Star for ‘Music Empire’ from Instrumental